blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

     }
 }
 ```
-Lastly, let's design a simple page that will display the contents of the chat and give us the ability to send a message.
+Lastly, let"s design a simple page that will display the contents of the chat and give us the ability to send a message.
 We can also use CometD to be able to see changes as we get the updates from Waboxapp.
 ```html
 <apex:page controller="WhatsAppController">
     <script src="//code.jquery.com/jquery-1.11.1.min.js"></script>